TypicalAM/oop-hooks/README.md

 This hook requires you to have `ctags` installed, as it is used to analyze the code files (I have no clue how to do this on windows).

+[Pre-commit](https://github.com/pre-commit/pre-commit/) is a must, `ctags` also needs to be installed (but it usually is easily installable with `brew` or your favorite package manager)

 ### Installation

-Is a prerequisite [pre-commit](https://github.com/pre-commit/pre-commit/), `ctags` also needs to be installed (but it usually is easily installable with `brew` or your favorite package manager)

-Create the `.pre-commit-config.yaml` in the root of your git repository
+Create the `.pre-commit-config.yaml` in the root of your git repository.

 ```yaml
 repos: